request-mirror/request-mirror-py/README.md

 Request Mirror requires Redis to store active "mirrors".
 It expects Redis running on the default host and port:
 `localhost:6379`.
 The provided Docker Compose file includes redis.
-During development, you can run it separately without running request-mirror in Docker: `docker-compose up -d redis`
+During development, you can run it separately without running Request Mirror in Docker: `docker-compose up -d redis`

 Request Mirror also requires [Yarn](https://yarnpkg.com/en/) to be installed.
 Installation instructions can be [found here](https://yarnpkg.com/en/docs/install).